jaewon415/Budget-Planning-Frontend-UI/README.md

   <img width="661" alt="image" src="https://user-images.githubusercontent.com/17026620/178139357-89c4c45c-698b-4a40-a4ae-4aa6a2a29453.png">
 </p>

-1. On budget planning application, navigate to the **plans** page.
+1. On the budget planning application, navigate to the **plans** page.
 2. Select a budget plan
 3. Above the list of operations available, click Edit
-4. Upon click, redirects to the hierarchical spreadsheet
+4. Upon click, it redirects to the hierarchical spreadsheet

 **Save as**: This will allow the planner to make changes to the initial budget information such as constraints, plan start and end date, etc.